Skip to content

 Note

-When you export a conda environment to a file the file may also contain a host-specific prefix line, which should be removed.
+When you export a conda environment to a file the file may also contain a host-specific prefix line, which should be removed if you or someone else need to run it elsewhere.

 List available environments with